HanadaLee/openresty/README.md

 ### Conditional upstream directives

-When `ngx_condition_module` is compiled, the built-in upstream directives listed below can also be declared in `when` blocks at the `http`, `server`, and `location` levels.
+When `ngx_condition_module` is compiled, the built-in upstream directives listed below can also be declared in applicable `when` blocks.
+HTTP directives support the `http`, `server`, and `location` levels, while stream proxy directives support the `stream` and `server` levels.
 Their native syntax, defaults, and inheritance behavior are unchanged.

 For directives that select one effective value, declarations are evaluated in configuration order: the first unconditional declaration or declaration with a matching condition wins.
 A conditional declaration does not take precedence merely because it has a condition, so put conditional cases before an unconditional fallback.